pzeidler89/MUSEpack/docs/source/MUSEreduce.rst

 .. json:object:: global

-   :property pipeline_path: The absolut path to the `MUSE data reduction pipeline`_ folder.
+   :property pipeline_path: The absolut path to the `MUSE data reduction pipeline`_ installation folder.
    :proptype pipeline_path: string

    :property mode: The observation mode the data was obtained with.
    :proptype mode: string
    :options mode: WFM-NOAO, WFM-AO, NFM-AO

    :property withrvcorr: bariocentric correction.
-Needs to be turned off, if one wants run their own wavelength calibration
+Needs to be turned off, if one wants run an own wavelength calibration
    :proptype withrvcorr: bool
    :options withrvcorr: true, false, default='true'

-   :property auto_sort_data: If the raw data is sorted and the calibration files are assigned based on their header information.
-If :obj:`True` than
+   :property auto_sort_data: The raw data is sorted and the calibration files are assigned based on their header information.
+If :obj:`True`,
-                             the file lists `ID_DAR.list`, `ID_SCI.list`, and `ID_TWI.list` get created.
+                             the file lists `ID_DAR.list`, `ID_SCI.list`, and `ID_TWI.list` are created.
 If these have to be altered manually (e.g., using different calibration files), we recommend to run it first with ``auto_sort_data`` = :obj:`True`, then make the changes accordingly and from this point on set ``auto_sort_data`` = :obj:`False`.
    :proptype auto_sort_data: bool
    :options auto_sort_data: false, true, default=true

-   :property using_specific_exposure_time: The user can choose to only reduce a specific exposure time, if the same OB contains multiple exposures with\
+   :property using_specific_exposure_time: The user can choose to only reduce a specific exposure time, if the same OB contains multiple exposures with
                                             different exposure times (e.g., long and short exposures)
    :proptype using_specific_exposure_time: float

    :property dither_multiple_OBs: Each OB is normally limited to a total exposure time of one hour.
 Therefore, one pointing may be distributed via multiple OBs.
-                                 If ``dither_multiple_OBs`` = :obj:`True` it is possible to dither exposures that are obtained in more than one OB.
+                                 If ``dither_multiple_OBs`` = :obj:`True` it is possible to dither exposures from multiple OBs.
-                                 If ``dither_multiple_OBs`` = :obj:`True` one also must provide an ``OB_list``.
+                                 In this case one must provide an ``OB_list``.
    :proptype dither_multiple_OBs: bool
    :options dither_multiple_OBs: false, true, default=false

    :property n_CPU: The number of CPUs used to reduce the data.
-If set to -1 than all available CPUs are used.
+If set to -1 all available cores are used.
    :proptype n_CPU: int
    :options n_CPU: default=-1

-   :property rootpath: The absolut path in which the `raw` folder is located and in which the `processed` will be created.
+   :property rootpath: The absolut path in which the `raw` folder is located and in which the `processed` folder will be created.
    :proptype rootpath: string

-   :property OB: The name of the OB that must be reduce.
-It must be the the same name as the OB_ID given in the `raw` folder.
+   :property OB: The name of the OB that shall be reduce.
+It must identical to the OB_ID given in the `raw` folder.
    :proptype OB: string

-   :property OB_list: If ``dither_multiple_OBs`` = :obj:`True` one must give a list of :obj:`string` OB_IDs, which will be dithered in the end.
+   :property OB_list: If ``dither_multiple_OBs`` = :obj:`True` one must give a :obj:`string` list of OB_IDs, which will be dithered in the end.
-                     The calibration and data reduction
-                     runs on wach individual OB to take into account different calibration files.
+                     The calibration and data reduction runs on each individual OB to take into account different calibration files.
    :proptype OB_list: list
    :options OB_list: default=[]